Events Vacancies

 By the end of this module, participants should be able to:

-1. critically assess the different responses to the ongoing crisis in their respective communities and in SA more broadly,
+1. Critically assess the different responses to the ongoing crisis in their respective communities and in SA more broadly,

-3. locate the role of their practice in unfolding struggles to change the nature of South African society today.
+3. Locate the role of their practice in unfolding struggles to change the nature of South African society today.

 To apply, please submit the following